 Leading employers know how important it is to place employees’ professional development at the heart of company policy.
 Why?
 Their workers expect it.
 Talented professionals want to work for a company that will help them to build skills and knowledge and further their careers.

 Managers shouldn’t minimize the importance of supporting their employees’ career advancement.
 If they do, they risk undermining morale and productivity by leaving talented workers feeling like they aren’t valued.
 And in the longer term, the company could face the loss of these dispirited employees to competitors.

-To show your workers that they have both company and manager support in their desire to grow professionally, consider applying the following strategies to promote the development of employees:
+So, with a new year upon us, show your workers that they have both company and manager support in their desire to grow professionally by applying the following strategies to promote the development of employees:

 1. Take a personal interest in employee career goals